-At Stylelife, we start with dating, because honestly that’s what most people think it’s going to solve their loneliness problem.
+At Stylelife, we start with dating, because honestly, that’s what most people think it’s going to solve their loneliness problem.

-It certainly helps in the short term, and it’s a lot of fun, but in the long term it’s about facing your fears, overcoming limiting beliefs, and learning to effectively express yourself.
+It certainly helps in the short term, and it’s a lot of fun, but in the long term, it’s about facing your fears, overcoming limiting beliefs, and learning to effectively express yourself.

 You have to know how to navigate the social matrix.

-It’s like playing a video game on hard, then going back and playing on easy.
+I suppose it’s like playing a video game on hard, then going back and playing on easy.